benardt/JScad2d/README.md

 ## Description

 Draw parts and assemble them in an assembly drawing.
-Parts and Assy drawing are build from json file.
+Parts and Assy drawing are built from json file.
 A special editor allows live drawing.

 NOTE: assembly functionality not yet coded!